prometheus-community/windows_exporter/docs/collector.performancecounter.md

 ObjectName is the Object to query for, like Processor, DirectoryServices, LogicalDisk or similar.

 The collector supports only english named counter.
 Localized counter-names are not supported.

+#### type

+The counter-type.
+The value can be `raw` or `formatted`.
+Optional and defaults to `raw`.

+- `raw` returns the raw value of the counter.
+This is the default.
+- `formatted` returns the formatted value of the counter.
+This is useful for counters like `Processor Information` where the value is a percentage.

+The difference between a raw Windows Performance Counter and a formatted Windows Performance Counter is about how the data is presented and processed:

+1. Raw Windows Performance Counter:

+   This provides the counter's data in its basic, unprocessed form.
+   The values may represent cumulative counts, time intervals, or other uncalibrated metrics.
+   Interpreting these values often requires more calculations or context, such as calculating deltas or normalizing values over time.

+2. Formatted Windows Performance Counter:

+   This presents data that has already been processed and interpreted according to the counter type (e.g., rates per second, averages, percentages).
+   Formatted counters are easier to understand directly since the necessary calculations have been applied.
+   These are often what monitoring tools display to users because they are meaningful at a glance.

+For example:

+* A raw counter for CPU time might give the total number of clock ticks used since the system started.
+* A formatted counter would convert this into a percentage of CPU utilization over a specific time interval.

 #### instances